Paper plane: World records

-There have been many attempts over the years to break the barriers of throwing a paper plane for the longest time aloft.
+There have been many attempts over the years to break the barriers of throwing a paper plane for the longest time aloft and distance.

+Time aloft

 Ken Blackburn held this Guinness World Record for 13 years (1983–1996) and had regained the record in October 1998 by keeping his paper plane aloft for 27.6 seconds (indoors).
 This was confirmed by Guinness officials and a CNN report.
 The paper plane that Blackburn used in this record breaking attempt was a "glider".
 As of March 2023, Takuo Toda (Japan) holds the world record for the longest time in air (29.2 seconds) in Fukuyama City, Hiroshima, Japan, on 19 December 2010.
 The current distance record, as of February 2023, is 88.318 m (289 ft 9 in) achieved by Dillon Ruble (USA), with the support of Nathaniel Erickson and Garrett Jensen (both USA) in Crown Point, Indiana, USA, on 2 December 2022.

+Distance

+Stephen Kreiger held the record for distance from 2003 with a throw of 207 ft 4 in.
+After more than nine years, the record was broken in 2012 by Joe Ayoob, who threw a paper airplane 226 ft 10 in.
+The aircraft was designed by John Collins, known as "Paper Airplane Guy".
+The record stood for over ten years until Kim Kyu Tae set a new record of 252 ft 7 in in 2022 with an aircraft designed by Shin Moo Joon and Chee Yie Jian (Julian).
+On 28 December 2025, the record was broken again when Liu Liwen threw a paper airplane 98.43 m indoors in Shanghai, China, using an aircraft developed after more than six months of testing and refinement.

+Rules

+The rules for the Guinness world record for paper air planes are: